IdeaBridge/AapliDocumentation/pages/mydoc/date.md

 The Date component is used in forms to collect date input from users.
 It provides a field where users can enter or select a date, typically in the mm/dd/yyyy format, allowing for accurate and standardized recording of dates for various purposes such as event registration, appointment scheduling, or birthdate submission.

-{% include image.html file="date1.jpg" url="https://admin.aapli.co/form-builder" alt="date" caption="Date Component" %}
+{% include image.html file="date1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="date" caption="Date Component" %}

 ## Basic Properties of Date

 Within the Basic tab of the Date properties, you will find the following options:
-{% include image.html file="date2.jpg" url="https://admin.aapli.co/form-builder" alt="date" caption=" Basic Properties Date Component" %}
+{% include image.html file="date2.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="date" caption=" Basic Properties Date Component" %}

 1. **Required Checkbox:** Enabling this checkbox makes the Date field a mandatory input, ensuring that users must provide a date before submitting the form.
 2. **Label:** This property allows you to provide a descriptive label or caption for the Date field, indicating the purpose or context of the date input.